micromark/micromark-extension-gfm-tagfilter/readme.md

 > Note: `html` is the default export.

 Support a [tag filter][] (protection against script, plaintext, etc).
-The export is an extensions for the default HTML compiler (to escape certain tag names; can be passed in `htmlExtensions`).
+The export is an extension for the default HTML compiler (to escape certain tag names; can be passed in `htmlExtensions`).

 ## Related